Ongoing and upcoming work

 One lane in each direction will be open on the Clément Bridge for the duration of the work.

-Exit 5 of the Bonaventure Expressway will be closed as of March 27, until the end of May.
+Exit 5 of the Bonaventure Expressway will be closed as of March 27, until the beginning of June.
 The detour will be via boulevard Gaétan-Laberge (Exit 4).

 Go to top